james-hunter/james-hunter.github.io/_posts/2025-01-19-dotsandampersands.md

 PS C:\Temp> $x
 PS C:\Temp>
 ```
-When I run the function with an ampersand the script runs in another scope and returns the value of $x.
-However, the value of $x in the current scope is unchanged.
+When I run the function with an ampersand the script runs in another scope and returns the value of `$x`.
+However, the value of `$x` in the current scope is unchanged.

 Interestingly, if I run the function without any call operator, it is as if I used the ampersand.
-The function is executed but the value of $x is unchanged in the current scope.
+The function is executed but the value of `$x` is unchanged in the current scope.

-The value of $x is changed if I run the function in the current scope with a dot.
+The value of `$x` is changed if I run the function in the current scope with a dot.
 ```powershell
 PS C:\Temp> & james-test
 1